python/devguide/docquality.rst

    make html

-Changes to the documentation are published immediately using an update hook.
+Changes to the documentation are normally published within a day on a schedule that may be different from the main documentation.

 .. _separate repository: http://hg.python.org/devguide
 .. _Sphinx: http://sphinx.pocoo.org/